Article updated: June 20, 2023

 Eight identical ID Photos (4cm high × 3cm wide)

-Photos must show a clear, full front view of the student’s face from the bottom of the chin to the top of the hair against a plain background.
+Photos must show a clear and full front view of the student’s face from the bottom of the chin to the top of the hair against a plain background.
 Don’t wear sunglasses or hats, or have anyone else in the photo.
-The guidelines also say that your eyes and ears should be clearly visible, because the ears are the window to the soul.
+The guidelines also say that your eyes and ears should be clearly visible.

 Copy of the Photo/ID and Signature page of your passport.
 If you have been to Japan in the past, then you should also copy any previous entry and exit stamps.